 Do I need both PPC and SEO?

-If your goal is to generate leads and an ROI in the short term but also futureproof and build your business over time, it is best to do both organic and paid advertising.
-Both may not always be relevant to every business, but it's key to discuss your goals and objectives with your marketing manager or agency to identify what the best course of action is.
+If your goal is to generate leads and an ROI in the short term but also future-proof and build your business over time, it is best to do both organic and paid advertising.
+Both may not always be relevant to every business, but it's key to discuss your goals and objectives with your marketing manager or agency to identify the best course of action.

 Although they are both beneficial, you will see the best results if you have a solid plan in place.
 If you are interested in utilising SEO or PPC for your business, reach out to I-COM.
 Our team of experts can help you create a customised plan that will produce desired results.
 We specialise in helping our clients increase their visibility online which leads to increased traffic and conversions.
 Contact us today to get started on developing a winning digital marketing strategy for your business.